jsievers/tycho-demo/exercises/Exercise_01_Create_RCP_Bundle/README.txt

     </plugins>
   </build>

-- To build against the Helios p2 repository, add this snippet in <project>:
+- To build against the Indigo p2 repository, add this snippet in <project>:

+TODO use local file:// p2 repo instead?

   <repositories>
     <!-- configure p2 repository to resolve against -->